EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 # Changes in eviction filings

-Eviction filings in New York were higher than average in January and February of this year.<sup>1</sup>
+Eviction filings in New York City were significantly below historical average in January and February of this year.<sup>1</sup> Filings dropped to nearly zero in April, May, and June, but have increased over the course of the fall.

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
-2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)
+1. Eviction filing data for New York City were collected by the [Housing Data Coalition](https://www.housingdatanyc.org//).
+Historical averages cover the years 2016-2018.